 This healthy oatmeal pancakes no flour recipe will be a sure hit with the kids.
 What kid doesn’t love hot cakes and syrup?
 You can make these delicious breakfast treats in no time with the following ingredients:

 - Sugar free maple syrup

-Healthy oatmeal pancake recipe 101
+Healthy oatmeal pancakes with no flour 101

 My task was to create a healthy oatmeal pancake recipe that was simple to make yet indulgent to taste.
 I love combining foods like a mad scientist.
 Particularly those that spark a memory, an event or a time of season.
 As of this writing, it is mid-August and fall will be here soon.
 I’ve been thinking about pumpkin pie, apple pie and all the other amazing Thanksgiving foods that his time of year brings.
 I have lots of great memories of family togetherness and spending time with friends.
 Starbucks will be bringing back their annual crowd favorite Pumpkin Spice Latte’s.
 Oh how I love their lattes.